UCSB-CCS-CS/F13-CS1L/ProjectOverviews/liamcardenas.md

 Note: The server will be open source thus allowing a large number of independent servers to run, thereby making it even harder for censorship to take place.

+Languages used: Java, PHP

 Suggestions: Allow for custom encryption methods

+Rough Timeline (will modify as needed):
+Week 1 - UML diagrams and planning, get new laptop in the mail, learn php Week 2 - P2P spike project, begin making server
+Week 3 - finish server, modular encryption spike project Week 4+ - work on client until end of course, making as feature rich as possible